-Mr. Fleming's statements 2 and 3 indicate his belief that leasing companies did not consider, know, need to know, and that it was not possible or practical to know Norvergence equipment values.
-His statement 4 defines "fair value" as the amount that someone will pay or the amount the market will bear.
+Your statements 2 and 3 indicate your belief that leasing companies did not consider, know, need to know, and that it was not possible or practical to know Norvergence equipment values.
+Your statement 4 defines "fair value" as the amount that someone will pay or the amount the market will bear.

-If the Norvergence equipment cost and value were irrelevant, as Mr. Fleming and your industry have publicly claimed, why, in contradiction to this "fact," were the submission and receipt of Norvergence equipment invoices and spec sheets for two basic types of equipment, determined by leasing companies to be used as the key information (in addition to the Delivery and Acceptance paper), that triggered leasing companies payment to Norvergence?
+If the Norvergence equipment cost and value were irrelevant, as you and your industry have claimed, why, in contradiction to this "fact," were the submission and receipt of Norvergence equipment invoices and spec sheets for two basic types of equipment, determined by leasing companies to be used as the key information (in addition to the D and A), that triggered leasing companies payment to Norvergence?